Credenz-Web-Weaver/MadhurDhwani/ReadMe.md

 ### What you can do

-- [] Improve the UI
+- [ ] Improve the UI
-- [] Add a *loader* till the audio gets processed
+- [ ] Add a *loader* till the audio gets processed
-- [] Add a text highlight feature while replaying the audio after transcription
+- [ ] Add a text highlight feature while replaying the audio after transcription
-- [] Divide the longer audio inputs into chunks and output the complete transcription at end
+- [ ] Divide the longer audio inputs into chunks and output the complete transcription at end
-- [] Add support for multiple languages, as it currenty processes only `English`.
+- [ ] Add support for multiple languages, as it currenty processes only `English`.
+- [ ] Add the functionality to copy text though copy icon after transcripting.

 ### References
-- [] You can refer to openai-whispers official documentation --> `https://github.com/openai/whisper`
+- [ ] You can refer to openai-whispers official documentation --> `https://github.com/openai/whisper`

-- [] You can use timestamps for task 3
+- [ ] You can use timestamps for task 3